Population: 3,729 (2016 Census)

 Seeking excitement?
 Adventure?
 Culture?

 Rossland may be a small city, but it’s pretty big on activities.Set on an ancient volcanic valley deep in the Monashee Mountains, Rossland is an outdoor adventure mecca for fans of skiing, snowboarding, mountain biking, hiking, cross-country skiing, cat-skiing, golfing, fishing, snowshoeing and more.
-And, the quaint downtown of Rossland gives you a chance to leave the big box stores behind and poke through a number of boutique shops selling everything from clothes, shoes and kitchen ware to souvenirs such as the Butch Boutry Ski Shop.
+And, the quaint downtown of Rossland gives you a chance to leave the big box stores behind and poke through a number of boutique shops selling everything from clothes, shoes, skis and kitchen ware to souvenirs such as the Butch Boutry Ski Shop.

 Red Mountain Resort is located 2 km from Rossland and offers a 2,919 foot (884 m) vertical drop and over 300 inches (750 cm) of annual snowfall.
 With accolades ranging from ‘Best Authentic and Funky Resort Experience’ to ‘Best Powder, Best Trees, Best Steps’, to ‘Best Fall Line Steeps’ and one of the ‘Top 5 Freeride Spots’, Red Mountain Resort is the hidden jewel of BC’s Kootenay Rockies Powder Highway region.